 With the regionals winding down and some time before the start of the final Games, we thought it would be fun to take a quick look at this year’s top CrossFit athletes.

-Noah Ohlsen is currently leading the Atlantic Regional boards, but Dan Bailey, Matthew Fraser, Khan Porter, and Roy Gamboa are each leading their own division.
+Noah Ohlsen is currently leading the Atlantic Regional boards, but Josh Bridges, Dan Bailey, Matthew Fraser, Khan Porter, and Roy Gamboa are each leading their own division.
+Alex Anderson is also in the running for the title.
 With three more areas still conducting its regional competitions, it is still anyone’s guess as to who will be able to say they are the “fittest athlete in the world.”

 While Noah Ohlsen has the strength, endurance, and determination to make it all the way through the finals, but the raw power of Neal Maddox might give him competition if they both make it to the end.